SubalakshmiShanthosi/WebApplicationDev/README.md

 # 16-04-2019 - Creating the rendering pages

 # 26-04-2019 - Creating basic form and its validation.
-Custom Form creation from JSON
+Custom Form creation from JSON - DONE

-# TODO
+# TODO - 26-04-2019 - Enhancing the view of forms.

 # Write a python code how to populate table with objects - Refer tango with django

 # TODO : Customisation